 - Placement into Challenger is based on a rotating twenty-four hour schedule.
 Each time the clock hits zero, it will recalculate the top players.
+The top players with at least 500 LP will enter Challenger.
 If any Challengers have fallen below the new LP total of Grandmasters, those Challengers will drop into Grandmaster, and those Grandmasters will rise to Challenger.

 - Challenger has no divisions.
 There's just a single league with all the Challenger tier competitors.

 - Inactivity: Challenger players can "bank" up to ten games.
 One game is removed per day, and players in this tier lose 250 LP per day whenever their bank is at 0.

 - There's no upper limit on LP.
 Players that continue winning will keep earning LP and increase their lead in the standings

 * Please note: Each region has a different limit on the number of players that can be in Grandmaster and Challenger:

 Top Solo/Duo Players

 |Lat Am South||500||200|